mikequaid/GMIT-Programming-and-Scripting/README.md

 Exercise 4
   - Problem 5 from Project Euler.
 2,520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 Write a Python program using for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.

+Exercise 4
+  - Write a Python script that reads the Iris data set in and prints the four numerical values on each row in a nice format.
+That is, on the screen should be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns